-Why is it so hard to put a beach ball under water while a piece of small steel sinks in the water?
+Why is it so hard to put an inflated beach ball under water while a small piece of steel sinks in the water?

 The water exerts force on an object immersed in the water.
 This force is called Buoyant force.